Cheremshansky District

 Cheremshansky District (Черемшанский райо́н; Чирмешән районы) is an territorial administrative unit and municipality of the Republic of Tatarstan within the Russian Federation.
-The district is located in the south of the republic and occupies a total area of 1363,9 square kilometers (or 526.2 sq miles).
+The district is located in the south of the republic and occupies a total area of 1363.9 km².
 According to the 2010 census, the municipality had a population of 20,361.
 The administrative center of the district, the “selo” (village) of Cheremshan accounts for 29.1% of the district's total population.

 The settlement of Cheremshan arose in the 1730s within a fortress of the same name located on the New Zakamskaya fortification line that was built on the southern border of Muscovy.
-The district was first established under the name Pervomaisky on August 10, 1930.
+The district was first established under the name Pervomaisky on 10 August 1930.
 In 1963, it was abolished and the territories residing in it were transferred to the Oktyabrsky and Almetyevsky districts.
 In January 1965, the district was reestablished once more and received its contemporary name of Cheremshansky.

 Geography and Climate

 The Cheremshansky district is located in the south-west of the Republic of Tatarstan and shares borders with the Nurlatsky, Aksubaevsky, Novosheshminsky, Almetyevsky, Leninogorsky districts and with the Samara region (Chelno Vershinsky and Shentalinsky districts).
 The temperate climate of the region is characterized by warm springs and long and cold winters.
 Rivers Bolshaya Sulcha, Sheshma and Bolshoy Cheremshan flow in the region.
 The district has valuable deposits of oil and bitumen.

 The region is located in the forest-steppe zone.
 Forests cover 26% of its land area and most of the remaining land is arable.
 The local ecology has diverse flora and fauna characteristic of the southeastern Trans-Kama region; there are about 932 plant species and 303 animal species known to inhabit the district.
 Moles, voles, marmots, red ground squirrels, jerboas, mice and other steppe rodents are especially widespread.
 After their introduction in 1934, the American mink became very common in the Cheremshansky district.
 Lynxes, wolves, foxes and weasels live in the local forests.
-Larks, gray partridges, hazel grouses, magpies, tits and other species can be found among the steppe and forest avifauna.
+Larks, grey partridges, hazel grouse, magpies, tits and other species can be found among the steppe and forest avifauna.
 Additionally, nature reserves and wildlife sanctuaries occupy an area of 4 hectares in the district.